+Mary Ellen completed her Master of Nursing in 2013 and her Ph.D. in Nursing in 2020, with her research exploring the influence of the political economy on health.
 Currently, Mary Ellen works as a Diabetes Nurse Clinician and a Tuberculosis Nurse Clinician in Saskatoon.
-She has a passion for nursing research and has been involved in research terms that have addressed a variety of health issues, including homelessness, child health and mental health interventions.
-Mary Ellen completed her Master of Nursing in 2013 and her PhD in Nursing in 2020, with her research exploring the influence of the political economy on health.
+She has a passion for nursing research and has been involved in research terms that have addressed various health issues, including homelessness, child health and mental health interventions.

-Mary Ellen is excited to collaborate with the other members of the CRNS Council to serve the nurses of Saskatchewan.
+Mary Ellen is excited to collaborate with the other CRNS Council members to serve Saskatchewan's nurses.

 Leah Thorp, RN

 Leah Thorp acknowledges that nurses within all practice areas contribute to a healthy and vibrant population.
-She believes that the future is optimistic and nursing will be at the forefront of the observed changes in society and within the dynamic health care system.
+She believes the future is optimistic and that nursing will be at the forefront of the observed societal changes within the dynamic health care system.

-Leah is the Coordinator of the Perinatal Outreach Education Program where she can share her passion for perinatal and obstetrical care.
-She obtained CNA’s Perinatal Nurse Certification in 2013, and participates in various local, provincial, and national committees.
-She is a point of care nurse on the Labour and Birth Unit at the Regina General Hospital and also educates undergraduate nursing students as a clinical instructor with the University of Saskatchewan.
-Her other nursing experiences have been concentrated in critical care, medicine, and interprofessional education.
+Leah is the Perinatal Outreach Education Program Coordinator, where she can share her passion for perinatal and obstetrical care.
+She is also a point-of-care nurse in the Labour and Birth Unit at the Regina General Hospital.
+Also, she educates undergraduate nursing students as a clinical instructor at the University of Saskatchewan.
+Her other nursing experiences have concentrated on critical care, medicine, and interprofessional education.

 Leah received her BScN in 2001 and her Master of Nursing in 2016 from the University of Saskatchewan.
-She has a keen interest in research with a focus on simulation education, patient and family centered care, perinatal loss, and indigenous health.
+She is keenly interested in research on simulation education, patient and family-centred care, perinatal loss, and indigenous health.